Special Topics in Language Revitalization

 How to register

-Courses within the Certificate in Indigenous Language Revitalization are currently only offered within program cohorts and community partnerships.
-The occasional course is offered on campus.
-To be added to the interest list, please contact the Program Coordinator for more information at email@example.com or 250-721-8504.
+Courses within the Certificate in Indigenous Language Revitalization are currently only offered within community and college partnerships.
+The occasional course is offered on campus and at the En’owkin Center in Penticton.
+To be added to the interest list, please contact the program coordinator for more information at email@example.com or 250-721-8504.